shatu/shatu.github.io/README.md

-# shatu.github.io
-Code for my personal page.
-I'm using [Bootstrap](http://getbootstrap.com/).
+Source code for my website: https://shashankgupta.info/.
+It is largely based on Jon Barron's academic website: https://jonbarron.info/.